Symplectic foliated fillings of sphere cotangent bundles: Holomorphic foliations

-The main result of this section is: \begin{proposition} \begin{enumerate} \item The space $\M$ is a manifold of dimension $3$ and possesses codimension one foliation.
-Every curve in $\M$ is embedded and and no two curves in $\M$ intersect. \item The moduli space $\M$ has a compactification $\ol \M$, and the foliation $\F_\M$ extends to the boundary.
-The boundary $\ol \M \bs \M$ consists of \begin{enumerate} \item a compact foliated 2-dimensional manifold, where each point represents a building with an empty main level and one nontrivial upper level that is a leaf in the foliation of $\R \times M$. \item A compact 1-dimensional manifold, denoted by $\M_{nodal}$, that is transverse to the foliation $\F_\M$, where each point represents a nodal curve consisting of two embedded index zero curves in $W^\infty$.
+Here, the group $\Aut(\R \times \bS^1)$ of domain automorphisms is $\C^\times$.
+The following is the main result of this section. \begin{proposition} Let $W$ be a (weak or strong) symplectic foliation that is a filling of the foliated sphere cotangent bundle $M$ from \eqref{eq:defM}.
+Let $J \in \J(W^\infty, J_0)$ be a cylindrical almost complex structure that is generic in $W$, and let $\beta$ be the homology class in \eqref{eq:betadef}. \begin{enumerate} \item The moduli space $\M:=\M(\beta,J)$ is a manifold of dimension $3$ and possesses a codimension one foliation.
+Every curve in $\M$ is embedded and no two curves in $\M$ intersect. \item The moduli space $\M$ has a compactification $\ol \M$, and the foliation $\F_\M$ extends to the boundary.
+The boundary $\ol \M \bs \M$ consists of \begin{enumerate} \item a compact foliated 2-dimensional manifold, where each point represents a building with an empty main level and one nontrivial upper level that is a leaf in the holomorphic foliation of $\R \times M$. \item A compact 1-dimensional manifold, denoted by $\M_{nodal}$, that is transverse to the foliation $\F_\M$, where each point represents a nodal curve consisting of two embedded index zero curves in $W^\infty$.
 Each of the nodal curves is disjoint from the curves in $\M$. \end{enumerate} \item The collection of curves in $\M$ and the nodal curves in $\M_{nodal}$ form a foliation of $W^\infty$ outside of the one-dimensional set of nodal points.
-At any of the nodal points double points, where two leaves intersect transversely; these are the nodes of the nodal curves in $\ol \M \bs \M$. \end{enumerate} \end{proposition} \begin{proof} All curves in the moduli space $\M$ have trivial holonomy transport, because the curves are asymptotic to a Reeb orbit at the cylindrical ends, and the Reeb orbit has trivial holonomy.
-Therefore curves in the foliated setting behave in the same way as the non-foliated case.
-Genericity of the almost complex structure $J$ implies that for any holomorphic curve $u$ not contained in $[a,\infty) \times M$, $\ind_\F(u) \geq -1$.
-Consider an irreducible curve component $u$ in the compactified moduli space $\ol \M$.
-Under the map $u$, punctures are asymptotic to a Reeb orbit in one of the Morse-Bott tori $\{\theta=0\}$ or $\{\theta=\pi\}$ in $M$.
-Each of these orbits has odd (Morse-Bott version of) Conley-Zehnder index.
-By the formula (A.2) in Wendl \cite{Wendl}, $\ind_\F(u)$ is even, and so, $\ind_\F(u) \geq 0$.
-Therefore, the proof of Theorem 7 in Wendl \cite{Wendl} entirely carries over, and the proposition is proved.
+Any nodal point is a transversal intersection of two leaves; these are the nodes of the nodal curves in $\ol \M \bs \M$. \end{enumerate} \end{proposition} \begin{proof} All curves in the moduli space $\M$ have trivial holonomy transport, because the curves are asymptotic to a Reeb orbit at the cylindrical ends, and the Reeb orbit has trivial holonomy.
+Therefore by Proposition \ref{prop:transv}, the moduli space of curves is a foliated manifold if leafwise unobstructedness holds.
+For a generic $J$, leafwise unobstructedness holds by the following paragraph.